Independent Truck Company: Origin

 Independent was created by Fausto Vitello and Eric Swenson, along with Richard Novak and Jay Shuirman, in 1978 in Newark, California.
 Rick Blackhart and Kevin Thatcher were involved in the early stages of production with the company.
 Blackhart stated that, "one broke, and one didn't turn" in regards to Bennett and Tucker trucks, the largest company producing trucks at the time.
 The company has become one of the most well-known brands in skateboarding.

 Logo

 The original logo was designed by Jim Phillips in 1979.
-Phillips's original vision was based off the "surfer's cross", a variant of the German Iron Cross, due to the connection between surfing and skateboarding.
+Phillips's original vision was based on the "surfer's cross", a variant of the German Iron Cross, due to the connection between surfing and skateboarding.
 It was initially rejected by others within the company due to the Iron Cross's connection with Nazi Germany.
 The company did later accept the design following Phillips's insistence, as he notably pointed to the regalia of Pope John Paul II.
 In 2022, the company changed their logo and publicly distanced themselves from any association with an Iron Cross.